-Under this scenario, the employer ADC amounts grow over time, reaching approximately \$830 per head by the end of the 10-year projection period.
-Additionally, the funded ratio projected to also increase in this scenario, but at a slower pace with the emerging losses, reaching 86% at the end of the 10-year projection period, lower than the 91% ultimate ratio in the baseline scenario.
-Bv introducing investment losses, MVA lags behind AVA for the whole projection period.
+Under this scenario, the employer ADC amounts grow over time, reaching approximately \$564 per head by the end of the 10-year projection period.
+Additionally, the funded ratio is projected to also increase in this scenario, but at a slower pace with the emerging losses, reaching 94% at the end of the 10-year projection period, lower than the 100% ultimate ratio in the baseline scenario.
+By introducing investment losses, the MVA is projected to lag behind AVA starting in FY 2024.